 We are committed to building an inclusive, actively antiracist institute where people of all identities are welcome, safe, and supported.

-Science: Our researchers publish more than 90 papers each year.
-Their work was cited in other scientific papers more than 5,500 times last year alone.
-Collectively, CU-Boulder researchers produce more papers in the geosciences—and generate more citations to those papers—than at any other university in the world.
+Science: Our researchers publish hundreds of papers each year.
+Their work was cited in other scientific papers more than 20,000 times last year alone (2021).
+Collectively, CU-Boulder papers in the geosciences generate more citations than those of any other university in the world.

 Society: Our researchers share findings with wide audiences.
-They advise Congressional committees on climate issues and work with media through workshops, appearances on cable television and radio programs, and participation in documentary films.
-They lead K-12 students through hands-on projects and open houses and write books for children and adults.
+They advise Congressional committees on climate issues and work with media through workshops, appearances on television and radio programs, and participation in documentary films.
+They lead K-12 students through hands-on projects and lab tours and write books for children and adults.